Google Translate Disclaimer

 Annual Report 2023

 services, such as food safety and water quality inspections to prevent illness.
-Additionally, it provides, included proactive measures to address potential contaminants and maintain water quality standards, believe in providing the highest quality programs and services to achieve our vision.
-POSITIVE, 1,377 safe water inspections 8,215 food premise inspections 1,551, .
-Air quality and wildfire smoke alerts The Healthy Environments Program developed and implemented
+Additionally, .
+Work included proactive measures to address potential contaminants and maintain water quality, We believe in providing the highest quality programs and services to achieve our vision.
+POSITIVE, 1,377 safe water inspections 8,215 food premise inspections, conditions.
+Air quality and wildfire smoke alerts The Healthy Environments Program developed

 In Our Region